dowsmiller/fr24432/README.md

-# The texts of BnF fr.
+# The Texts of BnF fr.
 24432: A cumulative, work-in-progress digital edition
 [For easy access to the data, click here.](https://dowsmiller.github.io/fr24432)

 ## About the Manuscript